zenofund/DriversOnDemand/PROFILE_PICTURES_DOCUMENTATION.md

 # Profile Pictures Feature Documentation

 ## Overview
-A comprehensive profile picture system has been implemented for both drivers and clients in the Drivers On Demand platform.
+A comprehensive profile picture system has been implemented for both drivers and clients in the Draba platform.
 Users can upload profile pictures with built-in cropping functionality for clear identification.

 ## Features Implemented